Negin-Yazdani-Motlagh/YC-Job-Analytics/README.md

 - Calculates proportions for each skill based on the total number of job posts (`numJobPost`).
 - Exports results to an Excel file with two sheets: "Original Data" and "Proportions".

+### `merge_who_is_hiring_urls.py`
+**Purpose**: This script is designed to merge a new "Who is hiring?"
+URL entry into an existing JSON file of Hacker News URLs while ensuring data consistency and avoiding duplicates.
+**Key Functionality**:
+- Loads an existing JSON file containing "Who is hiring?"
+URL entries.
+Input file: "HTML_Content_Data.json", Output file:Feb_who_is_hiring_URLs.json
+- Adds a new URL entry to the list while checking for duplicates.
+- Places the new entry at the top of the JSON data for better visibility.
+- Saves the updated data into a new JSON file.

 # result

+### `hacker_news_urls.txt`
+**Purpose**: This file contains a list of URLs extracted from Hacker News.
+It serves as the input data for scripts that filter, process, or analyze specific posts such as "Who is hiring?" threads.

+**Key Functionality**:
+- Provides a complete set of URLs scraped from Hacker News for further processing.
+- Acts as the primary data source for identifying and extracting targeted information like "Who is hiring?" posts.

 ### `HTML_All_Titles.json`
 **Purpose**: Stores the results of the fetch_html_titles.py script, containing the HTML content and metadata for each processed URL.